 - Episodes: 1h 42min

-On the other hand, Sword of the Stranger is a true visual show that combines very high level animation with an engaging narrative.
-Thus, the story follows a wandering samurai that protects a young man chased by Chinese killers, all amid stunning scenarios and perfectly choreographed battles.
-The movie can soon create a strong emotional connection with its characters.
+On the other hand, Sword of the Stranger is a true visual spectacle that combines top-notch animation with a captivating narrative.
+The story follows a wandering samurai who protects a young man being pursued by Chinese assassins, all amid stunning scenery and perfectly choreographed battles.
+The film quickly creates a strong emotional connection with its characters.

-In addition, climax features one of the best fighting scenes in anime history - fast, intense and full of tension.
-Despite being a unique movie, it leaves a lasting impression.
-For those who want pure action with meaning, Sword of the Stranger is absolutely a must see.
+Furthermore, the climax features one of the best fight scenes in anime history—fast, intense, and full of tension.
+Despite being a unique film, it leaves a lasting impression.
+For those who want pure action with meaning, Sword of the Stranger is an absolute must-see.

 01. Gintama